Get the Recipe

 Controlling those variables gives homemade sweetened condensed milk more depth of flavor and body, while also allowing for customization, as ingredients like vanilla bean, cinnamon sticks, whole spices, and fresh herbs can be infused straight into the milk.
 Just take care to avoid acidic ingredients that can curdle the milk.

-Should you accidentally reduce the mixture too far, top it off with enough milk to reach 2-cups or 19-ounces and hit the whole thing with an immersion blender to emulsify (of course, you'll need to first remove any added flavorings).
-Transfer the sweetened condensed milk to a heat-safe jar; mild aromatics like vanilla can be kept in the jar to continue steeping, but remove spices and herbs to prevent the bitterness associated with over-extraction.
+Should you accidentally reduce the mixture too far, top it off with enough milk to reach two cups or 19 ounces, and hit the whole thing with an immersion blender to emulsify.
+(Of course, you'll need to first remove any added flavorings.)
+Transfer the sweetened condensed milk to a heat-safe jar.
+Mild aromatics, like vanilla, can be left in the jar to continue steeping, but remove spices and herbs to prevent the bitterness associated with over-extraction.

 Cover and refrigerate until cool and thick, and store up to a month in the fridge.
-Generally speaking, you'll want to bring homemade sweetened condensed milk to room temperature before use, as most recipes are based on "room temperature" canned goods so the massive drop in temperature can adversely thicken or curdle batters and doughs.
-Aside from the issue of temperature, the homemade version can be used interchangeably for store bought.
+Generally speaking, you'll want to bring homemade sweetened condensed milk to room temperature before use; most recipes are based on "room-temperature" canned goods, and a massive drop in temperature can adversely thicken or curdle batters and doughs.
+Aside from the issue of temperature, the homemade version can be used interchangeably for store-bought.

 My cookbook includes variations for incorporating ingredients like fresh ginger, dried lavender, whole spices for masala chai, herbs, and even goat's milk.
-Whether plain or flavored, I use sweetened condensed milk in everything from my pumpkin and Key lime pies to marbled brownies and tres leches cake (plus a killer soft serve, too).
+I use sweetened condensed milk, whether plain or flavored, in everything from pumpkin pie and Key lime pie to marbled brownies and tres leches cake (plus a killer soft-serve, too).
 You can incorporate homemade sweetened condensed milk into your own favorite recipes as well, or use it as a simple sauce for other desserts and a sweetener for coffee or tea.
 That is, if you can refrain from just eating it with a spoon.